Here's the Average Credit Score by Age: See Where You Stand

 Near prime: 601 to 660

 Prime: 661 to 780

 Similar to the FICO scoring model, the VantageScore 4.0 model also weighs various factors to determine your final score.
 Here are the variables and their weight:

 Average credit score by age

-While your credit score might be something you want to keep private, knowing where you stand among your age group will give you an idea of how you're managing your personal finances.
+Your credit score may be something you want to keep private, but it never hurts to know where you stand among your age group.
+Understanding the average credit score by age can give you an idea of how you're managing your personal finances, compared to your peers.

-In your 30s, your credit ticks upward because you’ve had 10 years to establish a good payment history and average credit age.
-At this point, you’ve also likely established a better mixture of debts, including credit cards, car loans and maybe even a mortgage, which helps improve your credit.
+In your 30s, your credit score may increase because you’ve had a decade or more to establish a good payment history and grow the length of your credit history.
+At this point, you’ve also likely established a mixture of different types of debt, like credit cards, car loans and maybe even a mortgage.
+All of these things help improve your credit.

-As you continue moving through the years, the average age of your credit continues to rise and the account mix improves.
-In your 40s through 50s, you are also in your prime earning years, so your income has likely improved significantly.
-This higher income can lead to higher credit limits, which lowers your utilization ratios and increases your credit score.
+As you continue moving through the years, the average age of your credit continues to rise, and the account mix improves.
+In your 40s through 50s, you are in your prime earning years, so your income has likely improved significantly.
+Higher income can lead to higher credit limits, which lowers your utilization rate and increases your credit score.

-In your 60s, you’re nearing or already heading into retirement and reduced your debt in preparation for living on a fixed income.
-The law is also on your side, as the Equal Credit Opportunity may prohibit creditors from discouraging you from applying for credit due to age.
+By the time you reach your 60s and 70s, you’re nearing or already heading into retirement and have reduced your debt in preparation for living on a fixed income.
+The law is also on your side: The Equal Credit Opportunity prohibits creditors from discouraging you from applying for credit due to age.
 In fact, the ECOA allows the credit scoring models to favor certain age groups, which happens to be those over 62 years old.

 How the average credit score relates to income